 In order for the tour to start on time, you should arrive 15 minutes before the program starts.
 Please make sure to take this extra quarter hour into account in your scheduling.

-A maximum of 15 people may participate in one tour.
+A maximum of five people may participate in one tour.
 If the group is larger, it will be divided.
 In such cases, we request that you reserve as many different topics as tour groups.

 The digital workshop is conducted using the Zoom video conferencing platform, under the license of the Jewish Museum Berlin.
 Only you receive the invitation and password by e-mail.
 The connection is additionally encrypted.